Erim32/erim32/README.md

 Added the `Sun 28 July 2024`

-Last update on `Thu Mar 26 2026`
+Last update on `Fri Mar 27 2026`

-**280 day before 2027 ⏱** days before new years
+**279 day before 2027 ⏱** days before new years

-This README.md is updated with cruelty, ❤️
+This README.md is updated with horror, ❤️